stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 unknown to palaeontology.

-  The persistence with which the Old Ones survived various geologic changes and convulsions of the earth&rsquo;s crust was little short of miraculous.
+  The persistence with which the Old Ones survived various geologic changes and convulsions of the earth's crust was little short of miraculous.
 Though few or none of their first cities seem to have remained beyond the Archaean age, there was no interruption in their civilisation or in the transmission of their records.
 Their original place of advent to the planet was the Antarctic Ocean, and it is likely that they came not long after the matter